 All incidents in which a patron receives a warning or expulsion by a staff member or police will be recorded.
 In all incidents involving a minor child, the parent(s) or legal guardian will be notified of the child’s misconduct.
 Patrons who have been notified of loss of library privileges due to misconduct may appeal this decision with the Library Board of Trustees.

 IV.
 Unattended Children

 In order to provide for the general safety of children using the Jefferson Public Library and in order to provide for the general welfare of all persons using the library and in order to prevent the undue disruption of normal library activities, the following policy is in effect.

-4. The Jefferson Public Library assumes no responsibility for children left unattended on the Library premises.
+- The Jefferson Public Library assumes no responsibility for children left unattended on

 V. Sex Offenders Against Minors

 Persons barred from library property under the law remain entitled to library service.
-It is the responsibility of the library user to arrange for a courier to select, check out, and return materials to the library through possession of the library user’s card.
+It is the responsibility of the offender to arrange for a third party courier to select, check out, and return materials to the library through possession of the library user’s card.